DSelimov/rapideats-fast-food/README.md

 - Using Docker Compose
 - Build and run the Docker containers in detached mode:
 - Recommended to use WSL - Ubuntu ^20.04.6
+- When logged in as ADMIN User you can perform CRUD on url = http://localhost:8080/admin/food-items

 ```bash
 git clone https://github.com/DSelimov/rapideats-fast-food.git